beichenglangzi/KModules/Data Storage/README.md

     // other variables...
 }
 ```
-Then, create an instance of the class:
+2. Create an instance of your class:
 ```
 var playerDataObject: PlayerData = PlayerData()
 ```
-And finally, perform reading and writing:
+3. Perform reading and writing whenever you want:
 ```
 // read:
 if let data = DataManager.read(key: "playerDataObject", cloud: true) as?
 PlayerData {